openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

    * - Provisional support
      - Provisionally supported tools and features are available on edx.org, but might lack the robustness of functionality that your courses require.
+Third party tools are classified as provisionally supported because edX does not have control over the quality of the software, or of the content that can be provided using such tools.

        You should test provisionally supported tools thoroughly before using them in your course, especially in graded sections.
        Complete documentation might not be available for provisionally supported tools, or documentation might be available from sources other